alemfg/SMF-Extension/README.md

 ### Notes

 Somewhere around 5/15/2017 Yahoo terminated its historical stock data service.
-As a result the Yahoo historical data function was removed and partially replaced by a Google based function that can return the closing price for a given stock on a given date.
+As a result the Yahoo historical data function was removed and partially replaced by two new functions.

+* A Google based function that can return the closing price for a given stock on a given date.
+* An [Intrinio](https://www.intrinio.com) based function that can return the closing price for a given stock on a given date.

+Intrinio is a relatively new service that can provide a vast amount of stock market related data.
+Some data is free (like the API used to get historical stock quotes) but has limitations on quantity.
+For example, with a free account you can request 500 data points per day.
+While the free account has limitations, the service is reliable.
+Refer to the web site for details.

 ### Support